General Topics & Current Issues

 1. If you get very few articles, your keywords might be too specific.

-Instead of: body mass index of elementary school children who eat doritos
+Instead of: elementary school children who eat Doritos

 2. If you get too many articles covering different aspects of the topic, your keywords might be too general.